 Fort Lawton was acquired for US\$10.5 million on February 13, 2015.
 The Trust intends to substantially refurbish the homes and list them as "for-sale" product taking advantage of the improving Seattle housing market.
 The Trust anticipates a high demand for these homes given the extensive renovations, unique setting and their historic designation.
-There have been 11 homes sold through the end of 2016.
-There are 8 homes remaining to be sold and the Trust anticipates selling the majority of these through the first half of 2017.
+There have been 22 homes sold through the end of September 30, 2017.
+There are 4 homes remaining to be sold, 2 of which are still undergoing repair and renovation.
+The Trust anticipates selling the remaining 2 completed homes by the end of 2017.